gillchristian/monadic.party/boring-haskell/excersises.md

 1. Find out what function has type `Bytestring -> Query`

 1. Write a function `executeSqlFile :: Connection -> FilePath -> IO ()`

+## Domain model

+1. Think of how we'd want to represent the structure of the `schemactl` tables in Haskell types things in the Database.
+Find them in `db/000_bootstrap.sql.up`.

+1. Create Haskell types for these.

+1. Find out from the docs how `query` and `execute` work.

+1. See if you can get `FromRow` and `ToRow` instances for your custom types.

+1. Write a function `markActiveRevision :: Pg.Connection -> ? -> IO ()` which
+marks a revision as active in the DB.
+You might need to create a type for this.

+1. Write a function `getActiveRevision :: Pg.Connection -> IO ?` which marks a
+revision as active in the DB.
+You might need to re-use your type from the previous section.